 If I were to ask you how many bodies you have? you would probably look at me strangely and answer, one of course; the one you can see and feel.

 However, according to the teachings of Yoga, there are actually five bodies that belong to your complete makeup that reach out far beyond your physical body.

 How We Make Use Of The Five Koshas

 In this blog and the next few blogs in this series, we will be discussing these bodies, or layers and how each of them is connected to your deepest soul.
-In essence, this is the reason why each of us must put in the hard work to create a balance between your mind and your body so that we can create a connection with our soul self.
+In essence, this is the reason why each of us must put in the hard work to create a balance between our mind and our body so that we can create a connection with our soul self.
 Your soul knows exactly what your purpose is here on Earth, and it knows exactly what it is you should be doing.
 Your soul self only ever operates from a place of union, love and joy.
 In essence, your soul self is your highest self.

-Through the upcoming blogs, we will aim to clarify some of these concepts for you, so that you begin to gain an understanding about your deeper soul level, and how it is possible to tune yourself in and listen to the wisdom of your inner voice.
+Through the upcoming blogs, we will aim to clarify some of these concepts for you, so that you begin to gain an understanding of your deeper soul level, and how it is possible to tune yourself in and listen to the wisdom of your inner voice.
 We will try to create a sense of understanding about the deeper layers of your body that you weren’t aware existed before now and we will strive to show you exactly how interconnected your physical, energetic, spiritual and intellectual selves truly are.

 Definition Of The Five Koshas